xsimka/LoRa-Localization/README.md

 # LoRa-Localization

+Our repository offers real data for LoRa technology in the 2.4 GHz ISM Band.
+The values were measured using the iM828A radio module.
 For future research purposes RSSI dataset obtained from the measurement campaigns.
-Transparent dataset of measured data - RSSI values.

 In the case of using a dataset, please cite the article:

 #### [On the RSSI-based Indoor Localization Employing LoRa in the 2.4 GHz ISM Band](https://www.radioeng.cz/fulltexts/2022/22_01_0135_0143.pdf)

 ###### Citation in LaTeX:
 ```